Engr-Good/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays a confused smiley "(Ôo)
+script that displays a confused smiley